The English Ivy Hedera helix, care as a houseplant is not difficult for those just starting out or seasoned indoor plant veterans.

 The first way to propagate ivy indoors is by layering.

-For starters, select vines or a runner which is fairly long.
+For starters, select a climbing vine or a runner which is fairly long.

 Short pieces, known as mallet cuttings, with only one strong node and having potential roots below a tuft of leaves, do nicely; so take longer cuttings of older wood.